0xReki/0xreki.github.io/_posts/2021/2021-06-10-a-look-at-doman-mahjong-in-final-fantasy-xiv-online.md

 There's no proper introduction, and reading the in game guide to Mahjong doesn't help much.
 There's no in-game list of yaku.

-If you're unsure about tile efficiency you enable hints which will show directly above the hand options.
+If you're unsure about tile efficiency, you can enable hints which will show directly above the hand options.
 Which would be a great plus for beginner friendliness if there was a proper tutorial for the game.
 Also, if you're not good a reading the river, you can enable the dangerous tiles marker.
 Which would mark all the dangerous tiles with red and orange marks.

 ![Doman Mahjong Dangerous Tiles Marker]({{ "/blog/images/2019-07-14-dangerous-tiles.png" | prepend: site.static_url | absolute_url }})

-If you aren't proficient with the Chinese numerals you can enable tile names which you display the tile names on your tiles in your hand when you hover over them.
+If you aren't proficient with the Chinese numerals, you can enable tile names which you display the tile names on your tiles in your hand when you hover over them.
 But sadly only for the tiles in your hand and only if it's your turn.
 Alternatively, you can always use the aforementioned Doman set, which has stylized Arabian Numbers that do look like Asian characters.